dan-leo/masters/thesis/v8/3_design.md

 ### RF Spectrum Tests

+Using an RTL2832 SDR dongle, we can capture RF signals.
+At the very least we can visualise how the signal propogates through the airspace.

 ![5 dB SINR NB-IoT transmissions using Sierra Wireless WP7702 at 908.2 MHz and EARFCN 3734 of length 2282ms, 1560ms and 1380ms respectively.](../images/image-20191105144302036.png)

 ![SigFox and LoRa RF signals \@868 MHz](../images/image-20191104223939783.png){width=30%}

+Each technology has their own modulation scheme and unique features, and with that their own set of advantages and disadvantages.
+More can be found in Section \ref{lpwans}.

 ### Terrestrial Localization

 Localization can be useful for asset tracking as discussed in Section \ref{asset_tracking}.
 Of the prominent LPWANs, SigFox is the only one that offers a simple localization service.
 NB-IoT will offer one when upgraded to 3GPP Release 14.
-Unfortunately SigFox is has poor accuracy as can be seen in Fig. \ref{fig:sigfox_map}.
+Unfortunately SigFox has poor accuracy as can be seen in Fig. \ref{fig:sigfox_map}.

 ![With a 17.783km radius in this example, SigFox is poor when it comes to being considered as a source of localization using RSSI triangulation, and it may be better to use TOF techniques such as in OTDOA in NB-IoT \label{fig:sigfox_map}](../images/image-20191105141405835.png){width=80%}

 ### Power Saving Mechanisms

+This section shows a brief investigation into the power saving mechanisms of NB-IoT.

 With a paging time window interval of 2.54s and 4 hyper-frames making up 40.96s, the following output is obtained.